 Dr. Chen will co-direct the CCDR research program for the GS-MB-NCORP.
 Dr. Chen was the immediate past Director of Louisiana Tumor Registry for 20+ years and the PI of both the NCI SEER contract and the CDC-NPCR grant.

-Lorrie Powel, PhD, will serve as the director of survivorship program at LSUHSC-New Orleans for the GS-MB-NCORP; she will implement patient navigation and survivorship processes and programs within and across NCORP sites.
+Lorrie Powel, PhD, serves as the director of survivorship program at LSUHSC-New Orleans for the GS-MB-NCORP; she will implement patient navigation and survivorship processes and programs within and across NCORP sites.

 Donna Williams, MPH, DrPH, (left) earned a BS in Biomedical Engineering from Louisiana Tech University in 1983.
 She received an MS in Industrial Engineering from Louisiana Tech in 1985, an MPH in Health Systems Management at Tulane University in 1991, and a DrPH in Community Health Sciences from the LSU School of Public Health in 2009.
 A Professor in the School of Public Health, she directs the statewide Louisiana Breast and Cervical Cancer Early Detection Program, which serves approximately 14,000 women a year, as well as the Louisiana Fecal Immunochemical Test Colon Program (FITCo), a colorectal cancer early detection pilot program funded by the state legislature.